memphisdev/save-zakar-hackathon/README.md

 ### Where do I sign up?
 You can sign up on the main hackathon [page](https://www.hackathon.memphis.dev/).

+### Where do I declare my team mates?
+Up to 5 teammates.
+Should be declared in the submission form.

 ### When can I submit the project?
 Anytime between July 31st to August 7th opening an issue in this repo and using this [form](https://forms.gle/Hkmk1aLv9FvrZox98).